Brown recluse spiders are one of the few species of spider that pose a potential threat to humans.

-Brown recluse spiders are a member of the brown spider group.
-The other well-known poisonous spider is the black widow spider, which falls into the widow group.
+Brown recluse spiders belong to the brown spider group.
+The other well-known venomous spider is the black widow spider, which falls into the widow group.

 Why do they bite humans?